MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

     - Create records in the hosted zone
       - Records define where to route traffic for each domain name or subdomain name.
       - name of each record in a hosted zone must end with the name of the hosted zone.
-- Elastic Load Balancer (ELB) does not have pre-defined IPv4 addresses; resolve to them using a DNS name
+- Elastic Load Balancer (ELB) does NOT have pre-defined IPv4 addresses; resolve to them using a DNS name
 - use Route 53 health checking to configure **failover** configurations
   - **active-active** failover
     - any routing policy (or combination of routing policies)